TomShacham/http4js/docs/index.md

 ## History and Design

-http4js is a port of [http4k](https://github.com/http4k/http4k): an HTTP toolkit written in Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.
-Inspiration for http4js is entirely thanks to [David Denton](https://github.com/daviddenton) and [Ivan Sanchez](https://github.com/s4nchez).
-Thanks!
+http4js is a port of [http4k](https://github.com/http4k/http4k):
+an HTTP toolkit written in Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.

-If you wrote a thin API layer that translated the wire representation of HTTP into a few domain objects: Request, Response and Routing, and translated back again, you essentially wind up with the whole of http4js.

 This seemingly basic idea is the beauty and power of http4js and the SaaF (Server as a Function) concept.

 We translate a wire request into a Request object.
-Our server is a function from Request -> Response, we translate a Response to a wire response.
+Our server is a function from Request -> Promise<Response>.
+We translate a Response to a wire response.

-We write all our routing logic with our ResourceRouting domain object.
+We write all our routing logic with our Routing domain object.
+This object allows us to serve requests in memory, or over the wire.

-Hence we can run server in memory and test our entire stack and therefore the only added benefit of functional testing is to test the translation between wire and domain.
+Hence the only added benefit of functional testing is to test the translation between wire and domain.

-We inject all of our dependencies to our Server so testing using fakes is easy peasy.
-We can even write simple fakes of external dependencies and spin them up in memory.